P4runpro/P4runpro/README.md

 * P4runpro control plane cmd controller
 * Example of 15 P4runpro programs
 * Evaluation code for reproduction of main results in the paper
+* Related documents including the published paper, the presentation slides and the screenshots of running our prototype and reproducing the results.

 ### Recommended Requirements

 We only make sure our prototype runs under these requirements:

 * Data plane: A Tofino-based hardware switch or a Tofino model
 * Control plane:  Intel SDK for the Tofino development with **SDE 9.4.0**
 * Python 2.7 for hardware running and Python 3.5 for simulation
 * Python module: jinjia2, ply, z3, gurobipy, scapy (for case study), and matplotlib (for result reproduction)

+**Note**: The tofino development environment is **Not open sourced and hard to get**, anyone who wants to use the Tofino model or SDK needs to sign an NDA and SLA to gain access to them (see the FAQs in the README of https://github.com/barefootnetworks/Open-Tofino/), after get a Group ID from the one who purchase the Intel Tofino chips and complete a form (see https://formfacade.com/public/116697843151790595985/all/form/1FAIpQLScQZrJX1oQOq8xW45e_DL6cSF11RX7aF7tZc7fdp2asVeHvAw).

+If you cannot access the Tofino environment, you can still perform simulations that don't require the Tofino model or SDK.
+These correspond to Figures 7, 8, 9, 12, 18, and 19 in the paper.

+We also probide the screenshots of how we complie and run our data plane and control plane on a Tofino 1 switch in the path ```/your/path/to/P4runpro/doc/Screenshots.zip```

 ### Run P4runpro